-There are many instructional strategies and materials.
+There are many instructional strategies and materials with different strengths and weaknesses, and with related elements.
 Thus, it is useful to describe them and their components with a rich vocabulary that is not tied to one academic discipline.
 One effective approach is to use patterns, which are detailed descriptions of effective practices.
 Typically, a pattern includes an evocative name, a problem statement with forces that influence it, the context in which the problem occurs, a solution statement with consequences, discussion, and examples.
 For example, the pattern LIGHT ON TWO SIDES OF EVERY ROOM (Alexander, Ishikawa, and Silverstein, 1977) is specific enough to be useful, but can be adapted to many contexts.
 Patterns were introduced for architecture (ibid.), and have been adapted in other areas, particularly software development (e.g., Fowler, 2002; Gamma, Helm, Johnson, and Vlissides, 1995).
 Pedagogical patterns have been described and used for over 20 years (e.g., Anthony, 1996; Bergin, 2000); for more details, see prior work (Kussmaul, 2016; Kussmaul, 2017).